Queens of Crime Fiction: A Century of Female Mastery

 Impact and Legacy

-Agatha Christie’s influence on crime fiction is unparalleled.
-Her novels have sold over two billion copies worldwide, making her one of the best-selling authors of all time.
+Agatha Christie’s novels have sold over two billion copies worldwide, making her one of the best-selling authors of all time.
 Her work has inspired countless adaptations, including films, television series, and stage plays.

 Christie was also a pioneer in developing the “locked-room” mystery and perfecting the art of the twist ending.
 Her contributions have established foundational elements of modern crime fiction.